 In addition to the resources provided in the basic execution environment, the IA-32 architecture provides the following resources as part of its system-level architecture.
 They provide extensive support for operating-system and system-development software.
-Except for the I/O ports, the system resources are described in detail in the IA-32 Intel® Architecture Software Developer's Manual, Volumes 3A & 3B.
+Except for the I/O ports, the system resources are described in detail in the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volumes 3A & 3B.

 - I/O ports The IA-32 architecture supports a transfers of data to and from input/output (I/O) ports.
-See Chapter 13, "Input/Output", in this volume. - Control registers The five control registers (CR0 through CR4) determine the operating mode of the processor and the characteristics of the currently executing task.
-See Chapter 2, "System Architecture Overview", in the IA-32 Intel® Architecture Software Developer's Manual, Volume 3A. - Memory management registers The GDTR, IDTR, task register, and LDTR specify the locations of data structures used in protected mode memory management.
-See Chapter 2, "System Architecture Overview", in the IA-32 Intel® Architecture Software Developer's Manual, Volume 3A. - Debug registers The debug registers (DR0 through DR7) control and allow monitoring of the processor's debugging operations.
-See Chapter 18, "Debugging and Performance Monitoring", in the IA-32 Intel® Architecture Software Developer's Manual, Volume 3B. - Memory type range registers (MTRRs) The MTRRs are used to assign memory types to regions of memory.
-See the sections on MTRRs in the IA-32 Intel® Architecture Software Developer's Manual, Volume 3B. - Machine specific registers (MSRs) The processor provides a variety of machine specific registers that are used to control and report on processor performance.
+See Chapter 13, "Input/Output," in this volume. - Control registers The five control registers (CR0 through CR4) determine the operating mode of the processor and the characteristics of the currently executing task.
+See Chapter 2, "System Architecture Overview," in the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 3A. - Memory management registers The GDTR, IDTR, task register, and LDTR specify the locations of data structures used in protected mode memory management.
+See Chapter 2, "System Architecture Overview," in the . - Debug registers The debug registers (DR0 through DR7) control and allow monitoring of the processor's debugging operations.
+See in the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 3B. - Memory type range registers (MTRRs) The MTRRs are used to assign memory types to regions of memory.
+See the sections on MTRRs in the . - Machine specific registers (MSRs) The processor provides a variety of machine specific registers that are used to control and report on processor performance.
 Virtually all MSRs handle system related functions and are not accessible to an application program.
-One exception to this rule is the time-stamp counter.
-The MSRs are described in Appendix B, "Model-Specific Registers (MSRs)", of the IA-32 Intel® Architecture Software Developer's Manual, Volume 3B. - Machine check registers The machine check registers consist of a set of control, status, and error-reporting MSRs that are used to detect and report on hardware (machine) errors.
-See Chapter 14, "Machine-Check Architecture", of the IA-32 Intel® Architecture Software Developer's Manual, Volume 3A. - Performance monitoring counters The performance monitoring counters allow processor performance events to be monitored.
-See Chapter 18, "Debugging and Performance Monitoring" in the IA-32 Intel® Architecture Software Developer's Manual, Volume 3B.
+One exception to this rule is the timestamp counter.
+The MSRs are described in Appendix B, "Model-Specific Registers (MSRs)," of the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 3B. - Machine check registers The machine check registers consist of a set of control, status, and error-reporting MSRs that are used to detect and report on hardware (machine) errors.
+See Chapter 14, "Machine-Check Architecture," of the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 3A. - Performance monitoring counters The performance monitoring counters allow processor performance events to be monitored.
+See Chapter 18, "Debugging and Performance Monitoring," in the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 3B.